Knotical Nauledge

 and two of our personal favorites, for practical amazement:

-• Erica's Cowgirl Teacher's Admiral Neighbor's Un-Tie-able Double Bow Knot, an improved, reliable and quick-release knot for shoelaces (replaces "double-knot"), and
+• Erica's Cowgirl Mentor's Admiral Neighbor's Un-Tie-able Double Bow Knot, an easily tieable, reliable, and quick-release knot for shoelaces (replaces the nasty "double-knot")

 • Ernie's Almost Famous Re-Usable Trucker's Hitch, It's handy for securing loads onto trucks, boats, or packs; cinching down loose material; or tight and trim rain-fly tarps.
 Especially if you have only one rope to serve all these purposes on a camping trip.